dinkzilla/mdl-ext/src/bordered-fields/readme.md

 to any HTML block element and use that as a container for the bordered fields.

 ### To include a MDLEXT bordered **fields** component:
 &nbsp;1.
-Code a `<div>` element; this is the "outer" container, intended to hold all of the bordered fields.
+Code a block element, as the "outer" container, intended to hold all of the bordered fields.
 ```html
 <div>
 </div>
 ```

 &nbsp;2.
-Add the `mdlext-bordered-fields` MDLEXT class to the div using the `class` attribute.
+Add the `mdlext-bordered-fields` MDLEXT class to the block element using the `class` attribute.
 ```html
 <div class="mdlext-bordered-fields">
 </div>